Methamphetamine Crimes in Phoenix

 - A class 2 felony charge, including a sentence of up to 12.5 years in prison.

-If you are a first time offender who is caught manufacturing meth in Arizona, you will be facing:
+If you are a first time offender who is caught manufacturing meth in Phoenix, you will be facing:

 - A class 2 felony charge that includes a sentence of up to 12.5 years in prison.
 This charge also applies to anyone caught with the equipment and chemicals to manufacture meth, even if no refined meth is present (A.R.S.
 13-3404.01).

 You will also be facing fines up to $150,000 under the maximum allowable penalty for each felony conviction plus surcharges.
 However, because meth is considered a dangerous drug, this amount can increase if a judge warrants a stiffer financial penalty.

 - Additionally, you might be ordered to attend drug rehabilitation or counseling.
 If you are, you may be responsible for reimbursing the costs of your treatment.

 Although treatment and diversion programs do apply to some first time offenders of drug crimes in Phoenix, the passage of Prop 301 in 2006 prop 200 has made jail or prison time a standard practice for many first time meth offenders.
 Therefore, if you happen to be arrested for possession, no matter the severity, it is important to consult an attorney immediately.

 If you are found guilty of any meth crime in Phoenix, a judge will take the following factors into consideration when deciding your sentence:

 - Your prior drug offenses